 Turn your leftover pulled pork into something completely different!
 This soup has the flavor of enchiladas in a hearty and easy package.
 Dinner is served and it’s delicious!

 We were lucky enough to end up with a few quart sized bags of yummy, smoky, delicious pulled pork for the freezer.
 One portion ended up becoming a deliciously smoky and out of this world addictive cheesy pork dip that I hope to share soon.
-Another portion became soup for #soupweek!
+Another portion became this soup!

 Even my non-soup eating husband admitted that he liked this soup.
 I made him a ham and cheese quesadilla to go along with it to make it an acceptable dinner.

 You know, in his world soup isn’t dinner.
 I don’t know what is wrong with him.
 I think soup is the perrrrrrrfect winter dinner!

 Of course, this soup doesn’t really seem to be much to look at, but I doubt you will spend much time looking at it anyway.
 Just give it a try and let the flavor do the talking!

 Love this recipe?
 Give it a ⭐⭐⭐⭐⭐ review in the recipe card below!